Key differences between 2D and 3D animation: techniques, styles and factors to choose the best option

 Main differences between 2D and 3D animation

-The 2D animation It is based on flat images with two dimensions: height and width, creating a more stylized and artistic effect.
+The 2d animation it is based on flat images with two dimensions: height and width, creating a more stylized and artistic effect.

-Both techniques have different processes and tools that influence the production and the final result of the animation.
+Both techniques have different processes and tools that influence the production and final result of the animation.

 Perception of depth and dimension

-On the other hand, 3D animation uses models with depth that allow for realistic visual effects, such as shadows and camera movements.
+On the other hand, 3D animation uses models with depth that allow realistic visual effects, such as shadows and camera movements.

 This facilitates a more immersive experience, ideal for scenarios that require volume and visual realism.